Welcome to Alberta. Welcome to a winter wonderland! Are you looking to feel more connected to Alberta winter culture?

-Skiing and Snowboarding is an essential part of living through Alberta's winters.
-When its -15 outside look forward to what could be fresh snow and ultimately a fresh experience growing you and your friend's confidence in all things Canadian.
+Skiing and snowboarding is an essential part of enjoying Alberta's winters.
+When it's -15 outside you can look forward to all that fresh snow and ultimately a fresh experience - growing confidence in all things Canadian.

-Oh you say you could never ski, or snowboard?
-Did you know in Alberta many of the places you would go skiing or snowboarding have ethnic instructors who speak a wide array of languages?
-Did you know there are women's camps or that by becoming a skier or a snowboarder it will build confidence making it easier to make new friends and build your career here in Western Canada.
+So you say you could never ski, or snowboard?
+Did you know in Alberta many of the places you would go skiing or snowboarding have instructors who speak a wide array of languages?
+Did you know there are women's camps?
+Or,r that by becoming a skier or a snowboarder it will help you make new friends and build a network in Western Canada.

 Welcome to Alberta - we welcome you to be a #NewSkiAB participant.

 Learn more with our #NewSkiAB partners

 In the heart of the Canadian Rockies, there is a reason people come here and rank it one of the best views they have ever seen.
 Find rental information here.